kellyzoo/kellyzoo.github.io/index.md

 I'm a MSc student in the Department of Computer Science at the University of Toronto.
 I am supervised by [David Lindell](https://davidlindell.com) at the [Toronto Computational Imaging Group](https://compimaging.dgp.toronto.edu).
 I am interested in computer vision, machine learning, and neural representations.

 I completed my undergraduate degree in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) at the University of Toronto.
 I was supervised by [Florian Shkurti](http://www.cs.toronto.edu/~florian/) for my undergraduate thesis on multi-agent trajectory prediction.
-I was an intern at Huawei Noah's Ark Lab, where I worked on simulation and 3D reconstruction for autonomous driving.
+I also interned at Huawei Noah's Ark Lab, where I worked on simulation and 3D reconstruction for autonomous driving.

 ## News